-- a) Except as specified in subsection (b) of this Section, this Part applies to all surface impoundment units at power generating facilities containing coal combustion waste or leachate from coal combustion waste. that are: - 1) operated on or after the effective date of these rules, or - 2) not operated after the effective date of these rules, but whose coalcombustion waste or leachate from coal combustion waste causes orcontributes to an exceedence of the groundwater quality standards on orafter the effective date of these rules. - b) Except for the requirements of subsection (c) of this Section, Tthis Part does not apply to any surface impoundment unit: - 1) operated under a solid waste landfill permit issued by the Agency; - 2) operated pursuant to procedural requirements for a landfill exempt from permits under 35 Ill.
+- a) Except as specified in subsection (b) of this Section, this Part applies to all surface impoundment units at power generating facilities containing coal combustion waste or leachate from coal combustion waste_that are: - 1) operated on or after the effective date of these rules, or - 2) not operated after the effective date of these rules, but whose coalcombustion waste or leachate from coal combustion waste causes or contributes to an exceedence of the groundwater quality standards on orafter the effective date of these rules. - b) Except for the requirements of subsection (c) of this Section, Tthis Part does not apply to any surface impoundment unit: - 1) operated under a solid waste landfill permit issued by the Agency; - 2) operated pursuant to procedural requirements for a landfill exempt frompermits under 35 Ill.
 Adm.
+Code 815;

-Code 815; - 1) subject to 35 Ill.
+- 1) subject to 35 Ill.
 Adm.
-Code 840; - 2) not operated after the effective date of these rules, and whose coal combustion waste or leachate from coal combustion waste does not cause or contribute to an exceedence of the groundwater quality standards; - 3) used to store coal combustion waste or leachate from coal combustion waste when all of the following conditions are met: - A) at least two feet of material with a permeability equal or superior to 1 X10-7 centimeters per second, or an equivalent synthetic liner lines the bottom of the unit; - B) the coal combustion waste or leachate from coal combustion waste remains in the unit for no longer than one year; and - C) the unit's maximum volume is no more than 25 cubic yards; or c) A unit not subject tothat is otherwise exempt from the requirements of this Part under the operation of subsection (b) of this Section should shall maintain records demonstrating how anthe exemption in subsection (b) of this Section applies. or how the unit is outside the scope of application set forth in subsection (a).

-4) that does not contain more than one cubic yard of CCW and is used to only collect stormwater runoff that, which does not contain leachate.
+Code 840; - 2) that has initiated closure pursuant to a closure plan that will require the removal of all coal combustion waste and leachate, or cover with a final cover system meeting the standards of Section 841.420, before the effective date of these rules, that is not operated after the effective date of these rules, and whose coal combustion waste or leachate from coal combustion waste does not cause -or contribute to an exceedence of the groundwater quality standards;- - 3) used to store coal combustion waste or leachate from coal combustion waste when all of the following conditions are met: - A) at least two feet of material with a permeability equal or superior to 1×10^{-7} centimeters per second, or an equivalent synthetic liner lines the bottom of the unit; - B) the coal combustion waste or leachate from coal combustion waste remains in the unit for no longer than one year; and - C) the unit's maximum volume is no more than 25 cubic yards; or - 4) that does not contain more than one cubic yard of CCW and is used to only collect stormwater runoff that, which_does not contain leachate.